-Second, "Cure or Quit" notices are typically sent out to tenants that have violated a condition or specific term in the lease.
-For example, these notices can be sent to tenants who have pets in rental units that do not allow animals, or to tenants that smoke when there is a clear no-smoking clause in the rental contract.
+Second, "Cure or Quit" notices are typically sent out to tenants that have violated a condition or specific term in the lease agreement.
 In general, a tenant will have a certain period of time in which to correct their bad behavior or leave the apartment.

 Lastly, there are "Unconditional Quit" notices.
 They are the worst to receive.
 These notices give no chance for the tenant to correct any wrong and generally leave no doors open to keep the tenancy continuing.
 Because of the harshness of these notices, state laws limit their use to certain, well defined situations.
 These notices can, in most situations, only be sent if you have:

-In some situations, your landlord may ask you to vacate the property even if you have paid all your rent on time and have not behaved in a way that would allow an eviction for cause.
+In some situations, your landlord may ask you to vacate the property even if you've paid all your rent on time and haven't behaved in a way that would allow an eviction for cause.
 Eviction law allows landlords to still ask you to move out, but you must be afforded some extra protections.